 Pocket money - Switzerland is a country of chocolate, cheese, swiss knives and much more.
 Don't forget to bring some pocket money for your travels, souvenirs and to buy some essentials if you need to.

-Well, you might be wondering why there is no mention of any medication, as for me, I always have a pack of plasters and an antiseptic with me, but in any village you will find a pharmacy if you need to as well as the members of staff and the nurse in the Boarding House do their best to take care of you.
-If there is any medication you specifically need let them know and they will help you to get it or, if you have it with you, let them know too so they dont worry for you.
+Well, you might be wondering why there is no mention of any medication, as for me, I always have a pack of plasters and an antiseptic with me, but anything else you may need you can ask the members of staff and the nurse in the Boarding House.